Baked Cream of Mushroom Pork Chops

 It has been rainy and cold this summer here in Edmonton, so I am making more comfort food in the oven than usual!
 This is a recipe that’s almost as old as time and most households will have their own special variation, but of course, I like mine the best!
 Baked pork chops with cream of mushroom soup is definitely on my list of comfort foods and it’s really not difficult to make.
 This recipe ticks all the boxes whether you want a sit-down family meal or a simple dinner for one.
 Try making these with my salty, crispy baked potatoes for an easy meal!

-How Long Should you Bake Pork Chops?
+How Long Should You Bake Pork Chops?

-This recipe should be baked at 350 degrees (in a preheated oven at the same temp) for 25 minutes.
+This recipe should be baked at 350 degrees F (in a preheated oven at the same temp) for 25 minutes.
 So it does take a little while to make, but you don’t need to hover over it once it’s baking so it’s very easy to cook!

 Baked Pork Chops Ingredients